runo-hr/Pneumonia-Detection/README.md

   </p>
 </ol>

-To organize the dataset use the files in the Organize Data directory at the top of this repository.
+To organize the dataset use the files in the Organize Dataset directory at the top of this repository.